 For the purposes of this particular post we will stick to whether or not you should host a website or start blogging, depending on what you are trying to achieve online.
 To better illustrate the differences that stem from the goals, nature and resources of your business or project, I’ll be using three examples: a flower shop, a photographer and an author.

 There are many elements that factor into your choice and one, if not the most important one, is why you’re asking the question in the first place.
-Are you trying to sell, debate, express opinions, socialize, showcase your work, etc?
+Are you trying to sell, debate, express opinions, socialise, showcase your work, etc?
 Depending on your answer, you will have to choose a primary platform for your online presence.
 However, this doesn’t mean it has to be the only place from where you broadcast your content to the world.
 It’s a bit like having your website work like a head office, with multiple regional offices directing visitors and customers towards it.
 In our flower shop example, when you’re trying to sell something, and by that I mean actually start an online shop, you will undoubtedly need a website, built on an eCommerce platform where you’ll showcase and sell your products.

 Does this mean that you shouldn’t have a blog as well?
 Absolutely not but it does mean that it’s a secondary environment and it’s not essential for your business’ online success, especially since it will require you to commit resources you may not have.
-I’ll come back to this in the next sections.
+I’ll come back to this in a bit.
 Let’s say you’re an author and want to connect with your audience.
 You will require a website that will function as a business card of sorts, telling the world who you are, what you’ve written and where your fans can buy your books and contact you.
 As a writer, blogging is very tempting since it’s so close to what you actually do, however, it can be impractical and drain your resources very quickly.